RWLab/tlaqData/README.md

 # tlaqData
 Data used in Trade Like a Quant Bootcamp.

-Includes price history for ETFs representing major asset classes and Russell 1000 constituents.
+Includes price history for ETFs representing major asset classes, Russell 1000 constituents, and spot Bitcoin.

 The data is static (ie not updated).